vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 Yeah, ok, but why would I do things like that, what is the use of all that?

-Scoped slots allows us to pass a template to the slot instead of passing a rendered element.
+Scoped slots allow us to pass a template to the slot instead of passing a rendered element.
 It’s called a “scoped” slot because although the template is rendered in the parent component scope, it will have access to certain child component data.
 That gives us a freedom to fill the template with custom content from the parent component.

 ### Create factory components for Markers and Polylines